Typhoon Mawar flips cars, cuts power on Guam as scope of damage emerges in US Pacific territory

 The slow-moving storm was battering the island with maximum sustained winds of 140 mph (225 kph), and it was expected to intensify through Friday, the weather service said.

 Videos posted on social media showed fallen trees, a flipped pickup truck, solar panels flying through the air, parts of a wall of a multistory hotel crumbling to the ground and exposing rebar, and storm surge and waves crashing through coastal reefs.
-The early scope of the damage was difficult to ascertain, with power and internet failures making communication with the far-flung island difficult to impossible as the storm carved an excruciatingly slow path.
+The early scope of the damage was difficult to ascertain, with power and internet failures making communication with the far-flung island difficult.

-J. Asprer, a police officer in the Dededo precinct in northern Guam said he hadn’t received any reports of injuries, but that several police cars and personal vehicles had been damaged by flying debris.
+J. Asprer, a police officer in the Dededo precinct in northern Guam, said he hadn’t received any reports of injuries, but that several police cars and personal vehicles had been damaged by debris.

 “Tin roofs flying around all over the place,” he said, noting that uprooted trees had made some roads impassable.